 We absolutely loved Brave Writer, and used it from elementary through high school.
 Not only did The Writer’s Jungle teach me how to teach my kids to write, it also kindled a love of writing in me, too.

 Brave Writer is more than a writing curriculum.
 It is a way of teaching writing, a philosophy, that encourages creating a language rich environment in your home.
 Julie Bogart calls this the Brave Writer Lifestyle, and Poetry Teatime is a part of it.

 The good news: it is both enjoyable and easy.
 You don’t have to be an expert in poetry or have any special poetry guides to tell you how to analyze poetry.
 You don’t even have to study the poems at all.

 All you have to do is read.

 While enjoying tea and a snack, have each of your children choose a poem to read to everyone else.
 If you have a child who isn’t reading yet, let them pick one for you to read.
 Yes, it is that easy.

 If you’ve never done Poetry Teatime, I highly recommend watching Julie Bogart’s quick video describing it.

-5 Days of Poetry Teatime Inspiration
+Poetry Teatime Inspiration

 We usually kept poetry teatime simple.
 Often I served store bought cookies, peppermint tea for my oldest son, and hot chocolate for my youngest.
 But every once in a while, I tried to make it a bit more special.
 And the memories were definitely worth it!